 Your child's stomach and bowels may not work for a few days after surgery.
 Your child may need to receive fluids and nutrition through an intravenous (IV) line.

 Your child will receive pain medicine in the hospital.
 At first, the medicine may be delivered through a special catheter inserted into your child's back.
 After that, a pump may be used to control how much pain medicine your child gets.
 Your child may also get shots or take pain pills.

 Your child may have a body cast or a body brace.

 Follow any instructions you are given on how to care for your child at home.

-Your child’s spine should look much straighter after surgery.
+Your child's spine should look much straighter after surgery.
 There will still be some curve.
 It takes at least 3 months for the spinal bones to fuse together well.
-It will take 1 - 2 years for them to fuse completely.
+It will take 1 to 2 years for them to fuse completely.